 How Could a Lawsuit Help?

-A class action lawsuit could help RV owners get back the money they spent repairing and replacing their tires.
+A class action lawsuit could help fifth-wheel camper owners get back the money they spent repairing and replacing their tires.
 Furthermore, it could force Goodyear to recall any problematic tires or otherwise alert customers to any widespread issues.

 It’s believed that the company is aware of the tire failures as dozens of drivers have reportedly brought their tires to Goodyear dealers to have them fixed or replaced.
 In addition, at least 100 complaints have been registered with the National Highway Traffic Safety Administration (NHTSA) regarding the tires.

 What Problems Are People Reporting with the Marathon Tires?

 Trailer owners have reported the following problems with their Marathon tires: